gregs1104/pgbench-tools/README.rst

 results can be useful for testing read-only SELECT scaling at different client counts.
 They can also be useful for seeing how the server handles heavy write volume.
-But none of these results will change if you alter server parameters that adjust query exeutionion, such as work_mem or effective_cache_size.
+But none of these results will change if you alter server parameters that adjust query execution, such as work_mem or effective_cache_size.
 Many of the useful PostgreSQL parameters to tune for better query execution on larger servers in particular fall into this category.
 You will not always be able to compare configurations